skalenetwork/mirage-manager/docs/Staking.md

 ### disable

-Disables a node from receiving network rewards and removes it from the active pool
+Disables a node from receiving network stability rewards

 ```solidity
 function disable(NodeId node) external
 ```

-**dev:** _Only callable by the Committee contract (restricted) Updates committee weight to 0 if the node is active_
+**dev:** _While disabled, nodes are not eligible for committee selection (removed from root fund) Disabled nodes can still earn block-rewards if they are part of the current committee Only callable by the Committee contract (restricted) Ensures it's weight in committee is set to 0_

 #### Parameters